capeprivacy/documentation/docs/libraries/cape-python/policies.md

             name: my_tokenizer
         - match:
             name: fruit
-        actions:
-        # This example shows a named transformation.
-        # It tells the policy runner to apply the plusTen transformation
-        # to all fields in the "amount" column.
-        - transform:
-            name: plusTen
         # Target rows in the fruit column where the value is "apple"
         - match: weight
             actions: